oleks11-rudenko/travel-trucks/README.md

 - Comprehensive description and technical specifications.
 - **Gallery:** Scrollable view of interior and exterior photos.
 - **Reviews:** User reviews list with ratings.
-- **Booking Form:** Validated form for rental requests, including a calendar for date selection.
+- **Booking Form:** Form for rental requests, including a calendar for date selection.

 ---